theryecatcher/DataIngestion_Test_Code/README.md

     +	content - Data to be posted

  Note:
- If the Authorization is not passed wxplicitly it will go and save in the credentials that are by default associated in the application, in this case ours.
+ If the Authorization is not passed explicitly it will go and save in the credentials that are by default associated in the application, in this case ours.

 - ingestdata
   *	Type : POST